 We recommend that you make a free initial appointment with one of our Financial Consultants to see what kind of mortgage you can afford.
-With access to thousands of mortgage products from a comprehensive lender panel, our advisors are in a fantastic position to advise you on a range of options.
+With access to a comprehensive range of mortgages from across the market, our advisors are in a fantastic position to advise you on a range of options.
 From time to time we have access to exclusive deals which are only available to Your Move and other appointed representatives of First Complete Ltd. Usually our advisers will then help you to obtain a 'Decision in Principle' from a suitable lender.
-A Decision in Principle means that a lender is willing to consider a mortgage application from you and therefore will give you some confidence to start looking for a property.
+A Decision in Principle means that a lender is willing to consider a mortgage application from you up to a stated amount and therefore will give you some confidence to start looking for a property.

 In law, conveyancing is the transfer of legal title of property from one person to another.
 It’s often a confusing process and you need a solicitor to make it happen.
 Your Move offers a no sale no fee conveyancing service with a guaranteed fixed price which will introduce you to a solicitor (this excludes disbursements).

 You have an idea of what you may be able to afford so it’s time to start looking for a house.
 Register for daily updates of new properties from property portals and estate agency websites.
 It’s worth visiting estate agents’ offices too to get some advice.
 What are their top tips for up and coming neighbourhoods?
 And remember, you can save money by thinking outside the box.
 For instance, surrounding commuter towns may be more affordable than popular cities.